 Many chatbots rely on machine learning or artificial intelligence (AI) in order to simulate how humans communicate.
 More specifically, intelligent chatbots often rely on machine learning, which is when a computer program can automatically improve with experience, as well as natural language processing (NLP), which is when machine learning is applied to the problem of simulating human-produced text and language.

-And while chatbots have been in development since the 1950s (see our original chatbots infographic), only in recent years have businesses started using them for communicating with customers and potential customers.
+And while chatbots have been in development since the 1950s, only in recent years have businesses started using them for communicating with customers and potential customers.

 In our survey, we found that 15% of consumers have used chatbots to communicate with businesses in the past 12 months.
 While that’s one quarter of the amount who’ve used phone and email to communicate with businesses over the same time period, it’s still a significant number.
 And in the months and years to come, we expect that number to grow considerably.